 We worked in-depth with Brown and Wilmanns Environmental, LLC, a group of sustainability consultants who sharpened their supply chain skills in Patagonia’s industry-leading sustainability department.

 What we learned surprised us – for instance, amber, green and clear glass are the most commonly recycled forms of glass.
 In fact, in many municipalities in the United States colored, painted, frosted & acid-washed glass is not recycled at all.
 So our blue and white-frosted bottles had to go.

 As for paper, treatments like soft-touch and highlights such as gold foil render the paper non-recyclable!
-And our spraytop bottles’ ease of use just isn’t worth the excess plastic garbage that makes its way into our oceans.

 We even replaced our plastic shrink-wrap with a bio-plastic version, and you could actually eat our packing peanuts (though you probably wouldn’t want to).